Jón Daði Böðvarsson: Burton Albion

 On 13 May 2025, the club said it had offered the player a new contract.
 However, Jón Daði declined the offer, opting to return to Iceland with his family after almost 10 years in England.

 Return to Selfoss

-On 1 July 2025, Böðvarsson returned to home-town club Selfoss.
+On 1 July 2025, Jón Daði returned to home-town club Selfoss.

 International career

 Having already played for Iceland at under-19 and under-21 level, Jón Daði made his full international debut on 14 November 2012 as a substitute in a friendly against Andorra.
 He scored his first international goal on 9 September 2014 in a 3–0 victory over Turkey during Euro 2016 qualifying.

 He was selected for UEFA Euro 2016, the first international tournament for which Iceland had ever qualified.
 Jón Daði started all five matches at the tournament in France and scored in the final group game against Austria which ensured the Icelanders' progress from the group phase.

 On 27 June 2016, Jón Daði played against England in the UEFA Euro 2016 round of 16 at the Stade de Nice, as Iceland upset England with a 2–1 victory to advance to the quarter-finals.

 Jón Daði was called up to Iceland's 23-man squad for the 2018 FIFA World Cup on 11 May 2018.